• Skip to primary navigation

 Whatever the reason, there are advantages to freezing just about all types of cupcakes.

-strawberry filled cupcakes sitting on a small white cake stand, decorated with marbled strawberry cream cheese frosting
+Three strawberry filled cupcakes on a white cake stand.

 • If you make a dozen cupcakes but only need three or four right now, you can safely and easily keep the leftover cupcakes fresh in a storage container in your freezer until the next occasion where you'd like to bring a baked good.